Rishie123/Solar_Orbiter_Anomalies/Readme.md

 **Security and License**
 Please read the License to ethically and safely reproduce the repository.
-Please read Security to report any security issues.
+Please read Security policy to report any security issues.
 Please report any Issues in the issues section and I will try to fix it soon.